-The Department of Electrical Engineering is located in the South Tower of the Auburn Science and Engineering Center.
-Learning facilities in the Department of Electrical Engineering include laboratories for the study of circuits, analog and digital electronics, control, computers, energy conversion, microprocessor interfacing, power electronics, and electromagnetic/microwaves.
-Laboratories follow instruction to help the student apply the material learned in class.
+The Department of Electrical Engineering is located in the South Tower of the Aubum Science and Engineering Center.
+Included are laboratories for the study of circuits, analog and digital electronics, control, computers, energy conversion, microprocessor interfacing, power electronics, and electromagnetic/microwaves.

-In the circuits laboratory, students learn the basics of circuit design, instrumentation and measurements.
-The laboratory is equipped with digital oscilloscopes, digital volt/ampere meters and other basic measuring equipment.

-The analog and digital electronics laboratory builds on the circuits sequence and introduces the student to more advanced design tools and concepts, including computer simulation of circuits.
-In addition to digital oscilloscopes, the laboratory contains signal generators and the like, specialized equipment such as a transistor curve tracer, singleboard microcomputers, development systems, personal computers and other specialized instruments.
+The circuits laboratory is equipped with digital oscilloscopes, digital volt/ampere meters and other basic measuring equipment.
+The analog and digital electronics laboratory offers more advanced design tools and concepts, including computer simulation of circuits.
+In addition to digital oscilloscopes, the laboratory contains signal generators, a transistor curve tracer, single-board microcomputers, development systems, personal computers and other specialized instruments.

 The computer laboratory is an open laboratory with free access to students.
 The laboratory contains networked personal computers with all software necessary for other courses, as well as word processing and networking software.
-The laboratory also serves courses in computer engineering and many elective courses and for research purposes.

-The two control laboratories teach the basics of analog and digital control.
-The laboratories are equipped with digital measuring equipment, analog and digital computers and interfacing components.

-The energy conversion laboratory teaches electric machine, energy conversion, and machine control.
-The laboratory is equipped with motors, generators and controllers, both digital and analog.
-Emphasis is placed on computer control of machines.
+The two control laboratories teach the basics of analog and digital control and are equipped with digital measuring equipment, analog and digital computers and interfacing components.
+The energy conversion laboratory is equipped with motors, generators and controllers, both digital and analog.

-The microprocessor interfacing laboratory is dedicated to interfacing the computer to the outside world.
-Students learn how to connect devices to computers, how to program them, and how these can be used in design.
-The laboratory uses a variety of real-world designs and projects to keep students up to date on this important engineering activity.
-The equipment in the laboratory includes personal computers, single-board micro computers and industrial controllers in addition to measurement equipment and components.
+The microprocessor interfacing laboratory includes personal computers, single-board micro computers and industrial controllers in addition to measurement equipment and components.
+Digital controllers and all digital measuring equipment account for a very modern power electronics laboratory.
+The electromagnetics/microwave laboratory has a shielded room for specialized measurements.

-The power electronics lab is taught as part of a power electronics course and teaches design of power components and circuits for operation at high voltage, high current and high power.
-Digital controllers and all digital measuring equipment account for a very modern laboratory.

-The electromagnetics/microwave laboratory uses basic experiments in transmission lines, waveguides and antennae to teach the principles involved.
-In addition to the basic equipment, the laboratory has a shielded room for specialized measurements.

 Additional laboratories in software engineering, signal processing and advanced control exist as part of elective courses.

 The Department of Mechanical Engineering is located in the Auburn Science and Engineering Center.
 There are eight laboratories in the Department of Mechanical Engineering.
 The Thermal and Fluid Science Laboratory has internal combustion engines, a supersonic wind tunnel, a subsonic wind tunnel, and a water tunnel.
 The Heat Transfer Laboratory has temperature measurements systems, a gas laser, and a spectrum of heat exchangers.
 The Mechanical Measurements Laboratory has a complete complement of transducers, calibration equipment and standards, signal conditioners, analog recording devices and microprocessor-based digital data acquisition systems.
 The Materials Testing Laboratory has a computer controlled servohydraulic structural testing machine and a uniaxial universal testing machine for performing static, quasistatic, cyclic and dynamic tests on a spectrum of engineering materials and several types of hardness testing equipment.
 The Experimental Mechanics Laboratory has photoelastic strain measuring equipment and associated facilities, coupled with a complete range of strain gage instrumentation for both static and dynamic measurements.
 The Mechanical Design Laboratory has several major software packages for computer-aided design connected to the College's Engineering Computer Network Facility (ECNF).
-The System Dynamics and Controls Laboratory is composed of several microprocessors, analog computers, and digital controllers, as well as equipment for process control and robotics.
+The System Dynamics and Controls Laboratory is composed of several microprocessors, analog computers, and digital controllers, as well as equipment for process control and